atrisovic/weather-panel.github.io/tutorial-content/content/getting-started.md

 # Useful introductory resources

+Here are some resources to read to understand climate econometrics.
+This tutorial is a kind of practical counterpart to these excellent documents.

 📚  [An Economist’s Guide to Climate Change Science](https://www.aeaweb.org/articles?id=10.1257/jep.32.4.3) : is a useful resource to better understand the basics of weather, climate, and the physical changes occurring in the climate system.
 If you have not had experience with climate (or meteorological) science, that is a great place to start.

-📚  Check out the [Encyclopedia of Earth](https://editors.eol.org/eoearth/wiki/Weather_%26_Climate) and the [IPCC WGI report](https://www.ipcc.ch/site/assets/uploads/2017/09/WG1AR5_Chapter01_FINAL.pdf)
-: for a more general introduction to the sciences of climate and climate change.

 📚  [Climate Econometrics](https://www.annualreviews.org/doi/10.1146/annurev-resource-100815-095343) by Solomon Hsiang
 : gives a theoretical foundation for the work of estimating weather and climate responses.
 This tutorial complements the theoretical foundation with more practical advice.

+📚  Check out the [Encyclopedia of Earth](https://editors.eol.org/eoearth/wiki/Weather_%26_Climate) and the [IPCC WGI report](https://www.ipcc.ch/site/assets/uploads/2017/09/WG1AR5_Chapter01_FINAL.pdf)
+: for a more general introduction to the sciences of climate and climate change.

 ## Definitions and conventions